Law and Political Science (TR020)

 Law and Political Science is an exciting combination of subjects and places on the programme are in very high demand.
-In 2017, minimum CAO entry points were 579 points with 20 places being available in the programme.
+With 20 places available in the programme, the points requirements for admission in recent years have been: 2017 581 points; 2018 578 points; 2019 567 points; 2020 602 points.
 Please visit the Study at Trinity website for additional details regarding admissions requirements.

 You may only choose a Degree Pathway / Route that is consistent with what you chose in the previous year(s) i.e. modules chosen in a given year may determine the range of modules available to you in subsequent years.
 Please note that Semester 1 and 2 modules may have co-requisites and prerequisites.
 Where two modules are co-requisites, you must take both A and B modules, for instance POU33011 and POU33012.

 - In your Senior Fresh year, you have the option of substituting 10 ECTS (5 ECTS in semester 1 and 5 ECTS in Semester 2) Political Science modules with Trinity Electives of the same weight, equally distributed across Semester 1 and 2.
 For a full list of Trinity Electives available in 2020–21 please consult relevant web page here.
 Online enrolment opens in April for 2 weeks.

 - Students are required to complete an Independent Research Project, or dissertation / capstone, in either their Junior Sophister or Senior Sophister year.
 Modules identified as IRP, across the two years, qualify as meeting this requirement.
 You are only required to choose one such module, whether from the Junior Sophister or Senior Sophister years, and it may be chosen from either of the two disciplines.